EnCo-de/E-commerce/README.md

       The dot skips the top-level project folder and creates your management app and the manage.py file right inside your current working directory.

-5. Run set_demo.py to edit project settings
+7. Run set_demo.py to edit project settings

    (env) $ python set_demo.py

-6. Make and apply migrations
+8. Make and apply migrations

    (env) $ python manage.py makemigrations

    (env) $ python manage.py migrate

-8. Start the development server
+9. Start the development server

    (env) $ python manage.py runserver

    Now, open a web browser and go to your local domain – http://127.0.0.1:8000/

+   Use the Django admin site http://127.0.0.1:8000/admin/ try logging in with the superuser account and add some product categories and products to the store.